Skip to main content

 Learn how unlocking the value of your investment portfolio using a margin loan can help build wealth and achieve your financial goals on a chart background.

-Eliminate house 'fomo'
+Eliminate house 'FOMO'

 25 May 2016 |Case study

-Many young Australians are suffering from house ‘fomo’.
-This buzzword – meaning ‘fear of missing out’ – is flippant in its origins; however, fomo accurately describes the state of housing affordability amongst gen Y, and the condition is spreading.
+Many young Australians are suffering from house ‘FOMO’.
+This buzzword – meaning ‘fear of missing out’ – is flippant in its origins; however, FOMO accurately describes the state of housing affordability amongst gen Y, and the condition is spreading.
 It’s time Australia starts thinking seriously about alternative strategies for our youth to achieve that prized first-home deposit.

 For many young would-be home-owners, it’s not the house price rises that are worrying – it’s the deposits.